-Site reference E57 Address Land at Mount Pleasant, Dunston.
-Site size (ha) 2.6 Proposed use E(g) - Office or Light Industrial.
-Site selection criteria Assessment SA findings Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
+Site reference E57 Address Land at Mount Site size (ha) 2.6 Proposed use Pleasant, Dunston.
+E(g) - Office or Light Industrial.
+Site selection criteria Assessment SA findings The full assessment of all minor a effects arising from the site is available.
+Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
 The full assessment of all minor and major positive and negative sustainability effects arising from the site is available in the Sustainability Appraisal of the South Staffordshire Local Plan Review.
 Economic Land Availability Assessment score 61 - site has potential to be of be 61 - site has potential to be of best quality employment land.
-Policy area and access to infrastructure adjacent the western both The nearest railway stating Stafford.
-The A449 is located adjacent vice is located 149. n north of the site at Sequential test Site is designated Open Countryside which is sequentially preferable to other Green Belt site options.
-Green Belt harm Site located entirely within designated Open Countryside.
+Policy area and access to infrastructure The site is located within Acton Trussell and Bednall Parish on the adjacent side of the A449 from Acton Gate and Acton Plaza Strategic Employment Sites.
+The nearest bus stop which hosts a regular bus service is located adjacent the western boundary of the site along A449.
+The nearest railway station is located approx. 4.8km north of the site at Stafford.
+The A449 is located adjacent the western boundary of the site, whilst J13, M6 is located approx. 0.5km south of the site.
+Sequential test Site is designated Open Countrys Green Belt site options. referable to other Green Belt harm Site located entirely within desig nated Open Countryside.
 Landscape sensitivity Unreviewed by Landscape Sensit ivity Assessment 2019.
-Impact on historic environment HESA scores the site an amber for historic environment, indicating or are at present predicted. · Known site constraints Development of the site Flood Zones 2 + 3 are loc The A449 provides a well The site is entirely locate ues with farm located to the would require limited loss ated along the western bo I-lit pedestrian access to the d within a Mineral Safegua of agricultural land. undary of the site. ne site.
-Site opportunities LLFA comments Low risk.
-County Highways assessment Initial concerns with achieving su The site provides a regular itable access off A449 ar shape for development and is well defined hy one opportunities existing infrastructure.
-T he A449 provides strong do oundaries of the site are le efinition to the west of but still well defined by existing residential dwelling(s) to the north, Mill Lane to the east and deep tree line to the south.
-The site has potential to be extension to existing nearby successful employment areas.
-The site is expected to be attractive to the market as minimal abnormal development / remediation costs are envisaged.
-Site is closely located to the motorway and strategic highway network alongside Stafford urban area and as such is available to access by a wide workforce.
-Public transport network operate around the site.
-Proposed for No. The site performs relatively well and has a clear advantage of being close to allocation Junction 13 of the M6 as well as an existing employment area, and the site is not in the Green Belt.
+Impact on historic environment HESA scores the site an amber for historic environment, indicating or are at present predicted.
+Known site constraints Development of the site Flood Zones 2 + 3 are loc The A449 provides a wel ues with farm located to the would require limited loss ated along the western bo I-lit pedestrian access to the ad within a Mineral Safegua of agricultural land. undary of the site. e site.
+Site opportunities Low risk.
+County Highways assessment Initial concerns with achieving su The site provides a regulexisting infrastructure.
+To itable access off A449 ar shape for development a he A449 provides strong de coundaries of the site are le efinition to the west of but still well defined by existing residential dwelling(s) to the north, Mill Lane to the east and deep tree line to the south.

+- The site has potential to be extension to existing nearby successful employment areas. - The site is expected to be attractive to the market as minimal abnormal development / remediation costs are envisaged. - Site is closely located to the motorway and strategic highway network alongside Stafford urban area and as such is available to access by a wide workforce. - Public transport network operate around the site.

+No. The site performs relatively well and has a clear advantage of being close to Junction 13 of the M6 as well as an existing employment area, and the site is not in the Green Belt.
 However there are initial highways concerns relating to the potential site access.

-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.